syrkis/miiii/paper/main.typ

 // Lastly, the fact that MI lags so far behind the cutting edge of DL means that the models in which interesting MI is performed are relatively simple to train.
 The MI workflow is thus perhaps more similar to botany than theoretical computer science.
 While the models (the specimens) are easy to cultivate, dissecting them to uncover the principles governing their function remains a challenging endeavor.
 This paper aims to contribute to this effort by exploring the mechanistic interpretability of models trained on multitask modular arithmetic.

-= Background and related works<related_works>
+= Background and related work<related_works>

-Mechanistic Interpretability as a field is relatively new, though the objects of its study have been seen widespread adoption in the last decade.
-And indeed, many reverse engineering methods from other fields, such as neuroscience or even computer forensics, have their uses here.
+// Mechanistic Interpretability as a field is relatively new, though the objects of its study have been seen widespread adoption in the last decade.
+And indeed, many reverse engineering methods from other fields, such as neuroscience or signal processing, have their uses here.
 The following sections outline these fields and their use for the task at hand.

 == Generalization and grokking

-#cite(<power2022>, form: "prose") shows generalization can happen #quote(attribution: cite(<power2022>), "[...] well past the point of overfitting"), dubbing the phenomenon "grokking".
-The phenomenon is now well established @nanda2023, @humayun2024, @wang2024, @conmy2023. #cite(<nanda2023>, form: "prose") shows that the generalized circuit #quote(attribution: cite(<nanda2023>), "arises from the gradual amplification of structured mechanisms encoded in the weights,") rather than being a relatively sudden and stochastic encounter of an appropriate region of $cal(H)$.
-Further, by regarding the series of gradients as a stochastic signal, #cite(<lee2024a>, form: "prose") proposes decomposing the signal into two components: a fast-varying overfitting component and a slow-varying generalization component.
+#cite(<power2022>, form: "prose", style:"american-anthropological-association") shows generalization can happen #quote(attribution: cite(<power2022>), "[...] well past the point of overfitting"), dubbing the phenomenon "grokking".
+The phenomenon is now well established @nanda2023, @humayun2024, @wang2024. #cite(<nanda2023>, form: "prose", style:"american-anthropological-association") shows that a generalized circuit #quote(attribution: cite(<nanda2023>), "arises from the gradual amplification of structured mechanisms encoded in the weights,") rather than being a relatively sudden and stochastic encounter of an appropriate region of $cal(H)$.
+The important word of the quote is thus "gradual".
+Further, by regarding the series of gradients in time as a stochastic signal, #cite(<lee2024a>, form:"author", style:"american-anthropological-association") proposes decomposing the signal into two components: a fast-varying overfitting component and a slow-varying generalization component.
 They show that amplification of the slow-varying component accelerates grokking substantially (more than fifty-fold in some cases).
-This echoes the idea that generalized circuits go through a sort of embryology, through the entire duration of training @nanda2023, rather than suddenly occurring.
-To the extent that this phenomenon is widespread, it bodes well for generalizable deep learning, in that the generalizing signal that one would want to amplify exists long before the model is fully trained.
+This echoes the idea that generalized circuits go through gradual amplification @nanda2023.
+To the extent that this phenomenon is widespread, it bodes well for generalizable deep learning, in that the generalizing signal that one would want to amplify exists long before the model is fully trained, and might be boosted in a targeted way my the method described by #cite(<lee2024a>, form: "author", style:"american-anthropological-association").

-Conceptually, #cite(<lee2024a>, form:"prose") argues that in the case of gradient descent, the ordered sequence of gradient updates can be viewed as consisting of two components: _1)_ a fast varying overfitting component, and _2)_ a slow varying generalizing components.
+Conceptually, #cite(<lee2024a>, form:"author", style:"american-anthropological-association") argues that in the case of gradient descent, the ordered sequence of gradient updates can be viewed as consisting of two components: _1)_ a fast varying overfitting component, and _2)_ a slow varying generalizing components.
 The general algorithm explaining the relationship between input and output is the same for all samples, whereas the weights that allow a given model to function are unique for all samples.
 Though not proven, this intuition bears out in that generalization is sped up fifty-fold in some cases.

 == Mechanistic Interpretability (MI)

 === Foundations and definitions
-MI is a relatively new field focused on reverse-engineering the internal mechanisms of neural networks. #cite(<lipton2018>, form: "prose") contrasts MI with other forms of interpretability, such as feature importance analysis.
+MI is a relatively new field focused on reverse-engineering the internal mechanisms of neural networks. #cite(<lipton2018>, form: "prose", style:"american-anthropological-association") contrasts MI with other forms of interpretability, such as feature importance analysis.
 While feature importance measures correlations between inputs and outputs (e.g., red pixels correlating with "rose" classifications), MI aims to understand how the model actually processes information.

 === Current methods and tools
-Methods and tools used so far in MI include: Activation visualization across large datasets; Singular value decomposition of weight matrices; Ablation studies to identify critical circuits; Circuit discovery automation #cite(<conmy2023>) #cite(<weiss2021>, form: "prose")'s RASP language demonstrates how architectural constraints can be made explicit, helping researchers "think like a transformer" by expressing computation in terms of the architecture's native operations (attention as reduction, MLP as mapping).
+Methods and tools used so far in MI include: Activation visualization across large datasets; Singular value decomposition of weight matrices; Ablation studies to identify critical circuits; Circuit discovery automation #cite(<conmy2023>) #cite(<weiss2021>, form: "prose", style:"american-anthropological-association")'s RASP language demonstrates how architectural constraints can be made explicit, helping researchers "think like a transformer" by expressing computation in terms of the architecture's native operations (attention as reduction, MLP as mapping).
 Current research is being done (CITE GROW AI?) into how to grow and merge neural network models, indicating a potential for composition of networks, with "modules" fulfilling certain properties.

 === Case study: modular addition
-#cite(<nanda2023>, form: "prose")'s analysis of a transformer trained on modular addition ($cal(T)_("nanda")$) exemplifies MI methodology.
+#cite(<nanda2023>, form: "prose", style:"american-anthropological-association")'s analysis of a transformer trained on modular addition ($cal(T)_("nanda")$) exemplifies MI methodology.
 They discovered that:
 - The embedding layer learns trigonometric lookup tables
 - The feed-forward network combines these through multiplication
 - The final layer performs the equivalent of argmax